HKIKoeln/ItineraNova/README.md

 ---

 > Since May 2015 the platform is not hosted on servers of HKI cologne any more.
 The new provider is [kangaroot](http://kangaroot.net/).
-> The installation scripts may be out of date, thus, if you try to install the software, the installation may fail.
+> The installation scripts may be slightly out of date.
+If you are interested to install the software, please contact HKI Cologne.

 ---